ahrjarrett/i18next-selector/README.md

 # i18next-codemod

-This is the jscodeshift codemod that accompanies (this PR)[https://github.com/i18next/i18next/pull/2322], which adds a "selector" API to i18next.
+This is the jscodeshift codemod that accompanies [this PR](https://github.com/i18next/i18next/pull/2322), which adds a "selector" API to i18next.

 The goals of the PR are to: